Botox London, Hertfordshire & Essex

 What if I am not happy with the results?

-A free adjustment / top up is available 2 weeks after your first treatment, if required.
+A free adjustment / top up is available from 2-4 weeks after your first treatment, only if required.
 I will not see you until it has completely settled after 2 weeks.
+Top-ups need to be done before 4 weeks otherwise the normal price will apply if you want more product injected.